oaklandfinishup/oaklandfinishup.com/_sections/about.md

   - Write the final chapter of your bestseller
   - Release & ship your mobile app

-Get coached, guided and inspired by [successful finishers](#mentors) in technology, government, business and non-profits.
+Get coached, guided and inspired by <a class="smoothie" href="#mentors">successful finishers</a> in technology, government, business and non-profits.
 Get the help you need to **finish up**.